 In connection with the Separation, in March 2022, the CHCM Committee certified the performance results of the PRSUs granted in 2020, 2021 and 2022, as the performance metrics of these awards would no longer have been appropriate measurements of performance following the Separation.
 The 2020, 2021 and 2022 PRSUs were subject to the Company achieving TSR performance relative to the S&P MidCap 400 Industrials Index.
 As of December 31, 2021, two-thirds of the performance period for the 2020 PRSUs was completed and the Company performance reflected a relative TSR ranking in the 40th percentile of the Index.
 Therefore, the CHCM Committee certified the results of the 2020 PRSU award at the corresponding payout of 70% of target.
 The CHCM Committee also certified the performance results of the PRSUs granted to the NEOs in 2021 and 2022 to be paid at target when they vest.
 The certified PRSUs remain subject to continued employment of the executive during the vesting period.
-The CHCM Committee determined that it was appropriate to certify the results of these PRSUs at the time of the Separation because, among other factors, the 2021 and 2022 awards were less than halfway through the performance period at the time of the Separation, the performance metrics were based upon the relative TSR performance of the Company while it included ESAB, and following the Separation the Company has a new set of medical technology peers and a new global industry classification standard (GICS) code.
+The CHCM Committee determined that it was appropriate to certify the results of these PRSUs at the time of the Separation because, among other factors, the 2021 and 2022 awards were less than halfway through the performance period at the time of the Separation because, among other factors, the 2021 and 2022 awards were less than classification standard (GICS) code.
 Such treatment aligns with the terms of the Retention Agreements entered into with the NEOs in connection with the Separation.